p2-inc/phasetwo-docs/blog/2026-08-31-keycloak-2673-released.md

 **You have a decision to make** if you are on 26.6 or earlier.
 See the backport section below.

+One factor that argues against waiting: these are not embargoed zero-days.
+The 19 published advisories went public between 5 and 90 days before 26.7.3 shipped — `CVE-2026-35563` on 1 June 2026, three months before a fix existed.
+The technical detail has been readable for weeks, and none of these CVE identifiers appears in the 26.7.1 or 26.7.2 release bodies.

 We are not going to tell you nobody is affected.
 Of the 18 CVEs here with a published CVSS vector, 17 have `PR:L` or `PR:H`, meaning the attacker must already hold a client credential or an admin account.
 That is a real mitigating factor.
 It is also exactly the boundary many teams treat as a hard tenant separation, so whether "an admin can exceed their permissions" is a shrug or an incident depends entirely on who your admins are.
 The one exception, `CVE-2026-18209`, needs no privileges but is rated low and requires a wildcard redirect URI plus a client that trusts fragment parameters.

 ## Every CVE fixed in Keycloak 26.7.3